Cadillac Allanté: 1989

 The 1989 model year base price rose to $57,183.
-Allanté's engine, the new 273ci (4.5 L) V8, produced 200 hp, and with 270 lbft of torque.
+The Allanté's engine, the new 4.5 L "High Technology" V8, produced 200 hp, and with 270 lbft of torque.
 Unlocking the trunk also unlocked the side doors if the key was rotated twice – similar to Mercedes-Benz and BMW.
 As a theft-deterrent, Allanté added GM's Pass Key (Personal Automotive Security System), using a resistor pellet within the ignition key to render the fuel system and starter inoperative if an incorrect ignition key was used.
 Allanté also received a new speed-sensitive damper system called Speed Dependent Damping Control, or SD²C.
 This system firmed the suspension at 25 mph and again at 60 mph.
 The firmest setting was also used starting from a standstill until 5 mph.
 Another change was a variable-assist steering system.

 1990

 For the 1990 model year, a lower-priced ($53,050) companion model with a cloth convertible roof and without the removable aluminum hardtop was available.
 This version, including the hardtop, was $58,638.
 By midyear, prices were dropped to $57,813 for the hardtop/convertible and $51,500 for the convertible, including a $650 Gas Guzzler Tax and a $550 destination charge.
 The fully integrated cellular telephone, equipped from the factory on just 36 cars this year, was available for an additional $1,195.
 Allanté's bumper-to-bumper new car warranty, seven years and 100000 mi, was three years longer than other Cadillacs, and an additional 50000 mi of coverage.
 Allanté owners also received a unique toll-free number for service or concerns.
 Headlamp washers and dual 10-way Recaro seating remained standard.
 A driver's side airbag was added to the leather-wrapped steering wheel, eliminating the telescoping steering wheel — which retained its tilt feature.
 The analog instrument cluster – introduced the previous year – was standard on the convertible (available at no extra cost on the hardtop/convertible), with 358 cars equipped with the analog cluster.

 The power mirror control moved from the right of the steering column on the instrument panel to a new location on the upper end of the driver's door armrest.
 The power seat switches (previously mounted on the face of the seat base) were relocated to the lower side trim of the seat base facing the door panels.
-The 3-channel garage door opener base mounted on the header panel above the windshield was eliminated when a new sun visor design was introduced this year.
+The 3-channel garage door opener base mounted on the header panel above the windshield was eliminated with introduction of a revised sun visor design.
 Traction control was added – the first front-wheel drive automobile with a V8 to be equipped as such.
 The system was designed to cut fuel to four cylinders to reduce power and optimize traction.

 The electronically controlled shock absorbers were re-tuned to remain in "soft" mode up to 40 mph, up from 25 mph.
 A revised audio system allowed a CD and a cassette player to be added as standard equipment.
-Of the 2,523 built for 1990, only five were exported – four to Canada and one to Germany.
+Of the 2,523 built for 1990, five were exported – four to Canada and one to Germany.